xero-lib/JSChess/README.md

 A JavaScript chess game.

-## Status: Working but missing en passant.
+## Status: Working but missing en passant and potential bug with mistaking stalemate for checkmate